Law - BA (Hons)

 In addition to the University's standard entry requirements, you should have:

 a minimum of grades CCC in three A levels (or a minimum of 96 UCAS points from an equivalent Level 3 qualification, eg BTEC National, OCR Diploma or Advanced Diploma)

-- GCSE English at grade C (grade 4 from 20117) or above or Higher Diploma (or equivalent)
+English Language GCSE at grade C (grade 4 from 2017) or above (or equivalent)